nsnam/ns-3-dev-git/src/internet/doc/tcp.rst

 Westwood
 ^^^^^^^^
-Westwood and Westwood+ employ the AIAD (Additive Increase/Adaptive Decrease)· congestion control paradigm.
-When a congestion episode happens,· instead of halving the cwnd, these protocols try to estimate the network's bandwidth and use the estimated value to adjust the cwnd.· While Westwood performs the bandwidth sampling every ACK reception,· Westwood+ samples the bandwidth every RTT.
+Westwood and Westwood+ employ the AIAD (Additive Increase/Adaptive Decrease) congestion control paradigm.
+When a congestion episode happens, instead of halving the cwnd, these protocols try to estimate the network's bandwidth and use the estimated value to adjust the cwnd.
+While Westwood performs the bandwidth sampling every ACK reception, Westwood+ samples the bandwidth every RTT.

+WARNING: this TCP model lacks validation and regression tests; use with caution.

 More information at: http://dl.acm.org/citation.cfm?id=381704 and http://dl.acm.org/citation.cfm?id=2512757